FILMS

 Arrhythmia (2018)

-In 2018, I directed Arrhythmia, a documentary exploring mental health and the uncertainties of daily life in Iran.
-This documentary has been screened at international film festivals such as the Interdoc Film Festival, Festival Cinemistica, and Festival Mental – Mental Health Arts and Film Festival.
-It was also featured on ARTE TV and presented at the International Visual Sociology Association (IVSA) conference in 2019.
+In 2018, I directed Arrhythmia, a one-hour documentary exploring mental health and the uncertainties of everyday life in Iran (the version shared here is a 15-minute edited cut).
+The film was screened at the Interdoc Film Festival in more than 50 cities in Russia, Cinemistica Film Festival and Arte7 in Spain, and Festival Mental – Mental Health Arts & Film Festival in Portugal.
+It was also presented at the International Visual Sociology Association (IVSA) conference in 2019.

 We Just Like to Eat (2016)